keithalewis/lac/README.md

 `Lac` _evaluates_ an input stream of characters by reading white space separated _tokens_ and returns a _required type_.

-If the initial token character is quote (`"`) then all characters until the next quote character are included in the token.
-If the initial character is a left bracket (`{`) then all characters until the next right bracket (`}`) at the same nesting level are included.

-If the token matches the required type then the token is the result of the evaluation.
+If the token type matches the required type then the token is the result of the evaluation.

-The type `variant` matches every token.
+The wildcard type `variant` matches every token.

-If the required type is not a string or variant but the token is a string then its _value_ is looked up in the dictionary.
+If the required type is not a string but the token is a string then its _value_ is looked up in the dictionary.

 If the value is a cif then it is called and its return type is the value, otherwise the dictionary value is the return type.

-If the value is not found in the dictionary then the string token is the result of the evaluation.
+If the value is not found in the dictionary then the string token is parsed based on the required type.

-This is a complete description of how `lac` evaluates an input stream.

 ### Tokens